 But it is also simpler because there is no need to extract an egg from the intended mother or from a third party.
 The man’s sperm is easy to extract, but the woman’s egg is a more difficult matter.
 So you save a lot of medical processes both removing the egg and putting in the embryo.

-However, the emotional and legal concerns are more complicated with a traditional surrogacy than with a gestational surrogacy.
-That’s because the surrogate mother’s egg is being used, which means that she is passing on her genetic code to the child.
+The emotional and legal concerns are more complicated with a traditional surrogacy than with a gestational surrogacy.
+The surrogate mother is passing on her genetic code to the child by using her egg.
 And that means that she could have both a moral and a legal claim to parenting rights.

 The moral claim is simply one where she provides half the DNA, so she is biologically the child’s mother.
 And if she begins to feel a strong emotional attachment to the child, maternal instincts can kick in with a vengeance.

 The legal claim is based on the moral claim.
 As the biological mother who carried the child to term, she can claim to be its mother.
 In fact, in the State of Florida, a genetic surrogate mother has the right to claim parenting rights within the first seven days after the child is born.
-The best available information is that this claim has never been exercised, but it does legally exist.
+No one has exercised this claim based on the best available information, but it legally exists.